bigswitch/snac/rpm/README.txt

-This directory contains work-in-progress spec files for SNAC/NOX and the OpenFlow codebase, targeting CentOS/RHEL 5.5.
+This directory contains spec files for
+SNAC/NOX and the OpenFlow codebase, targeting CentOS/RHEL 5.5.